Apparently that applies to trial advocacy competitions too

 And it wasn’t just new 3Ls who hadn’t done this stuff before getting affected by bad nerves.
 One of them had won the Mary Wright 1L Closing Argument competition during his 1L year.
 Two others were part of the T.A.B. leadership.
 Another spent his post-2L summer in a courthouse practicing via the 3rd year practice rule.

-I saw flaws in everybody.1 But the worst part?
+I saw flaws in everybody. ((Though take all this with the requisite grain(s) of salt, since I’ve been told I’m “overly critical” as a judge.))
+But the worst part?
 In a schadenfreudian sort of way it made me feel better to know it’s not just us 2Ls who get nervous

 That’s how I felt after today’s (9:00am) 2L Opening Statement Competition for the Trial Advocacy Board.
 This annual event is similar to the competition the T.A.B. used for determining who made the 1L Trial Team, and is held in tandem with the 3L Closing Argument Competition for figuring out which lucky folks get to represent NCCU Law for the law school’s official TYLA and AAJ teams.